-We operate a refundable deposit scheme for the following reasons:
+We operate a refundable deposit scheme in order to:

-- To ensure we have dedicated volunteers who commit to attending the festival with us and carry out the role they have agreed to.
+- ensure we have dedicated volunteers who commit to attending the festival with us and carry out the role they have agreed to,

-- To ensure we are able to deliver our services onsite to an excellent standard.
+- ensure we are able to deliver our services onsite to an excellent standard,

-Where volunteers do not complete their shifts onsite, this could impact negatively on WaterAid’s reputation and relationship with the festival, and potentially to any donations WaterAid receives.
+If volunteers don't complete their shifts, or drop out after the deadline and we are unable to replace them, this could impact negatively on WaterAid’s reputation and relationship with the festival, and potentially on any donations we receive.

-It is important that WaterAid covers its costs to continue our work providing clean water and sanitation to the world’s poorest people where it is needed most.
+It's important that we cover our costs, so we can continue our work providing clean water and sanitation to the world’s poorest people where it is needed most.

-Upon completing your volunteer role in accordance with the volunteer agreement and deposit terms and conditions, you can choose to receive your deposit back or donate some or all of your deposit to WaterAid after the festival.
+Upon completing your volunteer role, in accordance with the volunteer agreement (PDF) and deposit terms and conditions (PDF), you can choose to receive your deposit back or donate some or all of your deposit to WaterAid after the festival.
 You will be able to complete an online expenses form, and can inform us of your choice on that form post-festival.
 We must receive this form no later than 30 days after the end of each festival you attend in order to refund your deposit.

-If you do not adhere to our volunteer agreement and deposit terms and conditions, WaterAid reserve the right to keep your deposit.
+If you do not adhere to our volunteer agreement and deposit terms and conditions, we reserve the right to keep your deposit.

-If you notify us later than 30 days prior to your arrival at the festival or after the date stated when applying, it becomes very difficult to replace you on the team, and therefore to help ensure we cover our costs your deposit will not be refunded.
+If you notify us later than the deadline stated when applying, it becomes very difficult to replace you on the team, and therefore to help ensure we cover our costs your deposit will not be refunded.